GarySimons/Gary_Simons/README.md

 ### Website owner goals:
 * As a shop front for me as a developer.
-* Display skiils and work to potential employers.
+* Display skills and work to potential employers.
 * Recieve messages from users which could lead to employment.
 * Recieve messages from users which could lead to collaboration with other developers.
 * Update and add skills via the Admin page linked to my MongoDB database.
 * Update and add projects and work to enhance the opportunities for employment.

 ### User one: me
 As the **website owner** I am using it to **promote myself** and my work to **potential employers**.
 It is my shop front that refects me as a developer and my personality.
-I can quickly and easily add new skills as I aquire them via the Admin page to keep it up to date.
+I can quickly and easily add new skills as I aquire them via the **admin page** to keep it up to date.
 I can also add or modify any projects I do.
 I can sent this as a link to anyone I want to market myself to.

 ### User two: recruiter
 The users here are looking to **find a developer to work with or employ**.
 When trying to decide if they want to work with someone, they can find the site and have all the information at their disposal.
 Not only is the site itself a showcase, the links to previous projects and relevant social media and work sites will help to give a wider picture of the person's workstyle and personality.
 The **downloadedable CV** is there too as an option if needed.
 They can get in **contact** for more information or to meet up.